-There were nine assigned charted features within H13427 and are detailed in the FFF in accordance with section 7.3 of the HSSD.
-There were six assigned features with Special Feature Type as 'Unverified Charted Feature' that were investigated during survey operations, two of these assigned features were disproved, all of which are detailed as such in the FFF.
+There were two assigned charted features within H13432 and are detailed in the FFF in accordance with section 7.3 of the HSSD.
+Both of the assigned features were attributed with Special Feature Type as 'Unverified Charted Feature' and were investigated during survey operations and disproved, all of which are detailed as such in the FFF.